 The Office of Legal Affairs represents and provides legal advice to John Carroll University.
 The Office supports the mission of the University by handling all legal matters generated by the activities of these entities and by initiating legal action to forestall problems and manage risks.
-The Office of Legal Affairs provides legal advice to University trustees, the President, officers, and administrators and represents the University in all administrative and judicial proceedings.
+The Office of Legal Affairs provides legal advice to University directors, the President, officers, and administrators and represents the University in all administrative and judicial proceedings.

 Common matters requiring legal advice include:

 - Drafting and reviewing agreements, contracts, licenses and leases

 - Interpretation and drafting of legislation, rules, regulations and policies